List of Marvel Comics characters: G: Growing Man

 The Growing Man is a character appearing in American comic books published by Marvel Comics.
 The character, first appearing in The Mighty Thor #140 (May 1967); and reappearing in The Avengers #69 (October 1969), was created by Stan Lee and Jack Kirby.
-After an appearance in The Invincible Iron Man #108 (March 1978), the Growing Man is not seen again in Marvel continuity until The Avengers #268 (June 1986), and then The Avengers #300 (February 1989).
-After being found and used by new masters Hydra in Thunderbolts #5 (August 1997), the android appeared in Young Avengers #3 (June 2005) and in upgraded form in Sentinel Squad O*N*E #2 (April 2006).
-The Growing Man later appeared in Avengers vs. Atlas #1 (January 2010).

 The Growing Man is an android built by an enslaved alien race on the time-traveling villain Kang the Conqueror's behalf.
-First appearing on Earth as an inert doll-sized figure, the android is found by New York police, reactivating and causing havoc until coming into conflict with the Thunder God Thor.
+First appearing on Earth as an inert doll-sized figure, the android is found by New York police, reactivating and causing havoc until coming into conflict with Thor.
 The Growing Man is then deactivated and recovered by Kang who is in turn defeated by Thor.
 Kang also uses the Growing Man to abduct Tony Stark (the alter-ego of Iron Man) from a hospital.
-The superhero Avengers team (including Thor) attack the Growing Man and follow the android into the future, where they're involved in a competition between Kang and the Elder of the Universe known as the Grandmaster.
+The superhero Avengers team (including Thor) attack the Growing Man and follow the android into the future, where they're involved in a competition between Kang and the Grandmaster.
 The alien colonizers of Rigel eventually find the Growing Man in one of Kang's abandoned vessels and send it back to Earth to use it against Iron Man who defeats the android by overloading its circuitry.
-The Growing Man reappears in the dimension of Limbo and attacks the Avenger Hercules who hit it so hard that it collapses as its cells are overtaxed.
+The Growing Man reappears in the dimension of Limbo and attacks the Avenger Hercules, who hits it so hard that it collapses as its cells are overtaxed.
 Eventually, it finds its way to Earth, where temporary member Mister Fantastic devises a means of reversing the growing process, causing the android to shrink from sight.

 The Growing Man is found and reactivated by the subversive organization Hydra.
 Hydra's leader Baron Strucker orders the android to attack New York as part of a ploy to destroy the Thunderbolts team.
 The heroes manage to defeat the android by forcing it to grow large enough that the team could hack its circuitry and shut it down.
 However, this also activate a beacon in its circuitry that will warn the ancestors of the original aliens of Kang's coming.
 Kang uses another variation of the android when attempting to track his younger self, with this version splitting into several smaller versions once hit with sufficient force, but they all withdraw once the young Kang identifies himself.
 An upgraded form is sent by Hydra to disrupt a political rally, but is stopped when its powers are overloaded.